vtex/faststore/packages/gatsby-plugin-vtex-nginx/README.md

 # gatsby-plugin-vtex-nginx

-This plugin will output a `nginx.out.conf` template file at the root directory, containing *nginx* rules for every page, static asset, *createRedirect* call and pages with mistmatched *path*/*matchPath*.
+This plugin will output a `nginx.conf` template file at the root directory, containing *nginx* rules for every page, static asset, *createRedirect* call and pages with mistmatched *path*/*matchPath*.

 ## Sample configuration